CYBERIC-EA/webscraping/README.md

-# webscraping
+# Webscraping
-using the python beautiful soup 4 module to search a website and retrieve its contents
+Using the python beautiful soup 4 module to scrape all GPUs and their prices from the Newegg website and retrieve their contents.

-This webscraper scrapes for a gpu of your specification on the newegg website